scholtzan/homebridge-rusty-spotify/README.md

 ### Configuration

 The `generate_config` script can be used to generate the config.
 It requires for the `client_id`, `client_secret` and Spotify `username` needs to be set since those are required to authenticate to the Spotify Web API.
+To run the script, make sure to have [Python 3](https://www.python.org/download/releases/3.0/) and the [spotipy](https://pypi.org/project/spotipy/) library installed.

 Running the script will open a web browser asking to authenticate to Spotify which is required to retrieve the `refresh_token`.